mlposey/beta/README.md

 for networking and lets developers write plugins that fetch external paths in the event of a cache miss.

-# Status
-This project is in a very early stage.
-As such, it is not recommended for production use due to both the scope of testing and stability of the gRPC and Provider APIs.
-The name may even change; *SearchyFindyThing* sounds better every day.

 # Documentation
 [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is used to document the source code.
 That documentation is hosted [here](https://mlposey.github.io/beta/annotated.html).